Postdoctoral Research Regulations

 Definition

-“Post-doctoral studies and research” is taken to mean:
+“Postdoctoral studies and research” is defined as:

 1. An individual research programme with a minimum duration of 18 months and a maximum duration of 72 months.